gioretikto/blackjack/README.md

 # Installation

-make blackjack
+	- make blackjack
+	- sudo make install

 # How to report bugs?

-This game was brought to you by Giovanni Resta
-You can reach me in Freenode IRC channel #cansi
+This game was brought to you by Giovanni Resta giovannirestadev@gmail.com You can reach me also in Freenode IRC channel #cansi